 - You can ask your clients questions that uncover more value, increasing the scope and urgency of their work with you.

-- You can explore important but boring projects that clients are ignoring to favor more exciting ones, showing them different ways in which you can help - which they may not be aware of.
+- You can explore boring but important projects that clients are ignoring to favor more exciting ones, showing them different ways in which you can help - which they may not be aware of.

 - You can use resourcefulness to propose new solutions or some changes to your services that can lead to better results.